10-3-pursuit/unit-fundamentals/git/readme.md

 Steps to revert:

-- Make sure you don't have any uncommitted changes.
+- Make sure you don't have any uncommitted changes. `git status`
 - `git log` to see the commits and associated `sha`s
 - Copy the entire sha of the commit you want to revert
 - `git revert <sha>`